phenax/daffm/README.md

 ## Config
-Configuration is managed in toml.
+Configuration is written in toml.
 By default it will try to load `$XDG_CONFIG_HOME/daffm/config.toml`.
 You can load config in a different path using `daffm -c <path-to-config>`.
 You can also store alternate configs in `$XDG_CONFIG_HOME/daffm/config.custom-thing.toml` and load it as `daffm -c @custom-thing`.

-Heres an example config for reference:
+Here's an example config for reference:

 ```toml
 # `opener` runs when opening a file or selections